tilt-dev/tilt.build/docs/dependent_images.md

 `.` is still the directory of files you're including.
 Tilt will automatically watch them for changes.

 `my-image` is an image selector.
-Tilt will scan all your deployment YAML for images, and match any object that contains the image name `my-image` (regardless of tag).
+Tilt will scan all your workload manifests for images, and match any object that contains the image name `my-image` (regardless of tag).